smokeyfro/website/content/work/building-surveys.md

 ---
-title: Commercial Building Surveys
+title: Building Surveys
-slug: commercial-building-surveys
+slug: building-surveys
 excerpt: A fresh new look for a UK company specialising in commercial property building surveys.
 type: WordPress
 company: Liquasil Ltd